toplan/ajax-loading-animation/README.md

 # ajax-loading-animation
-a simple ajax loading animation for jquery or Zepto
+a simple ajax loading animation for jquery and Zepto

 # Simple Usage